 If, at the time of the grant of land or buildings:

 • The property is, or is expected to become, a capital item for the purposes of the Capital Goods Scheme, either for the grantor, a person to whom the property is transferred or a person treated as the grantor, see paragraph 13.3.3.

 • It's the intention or expectation of the grantor or the person treated as the grantor, see paragraph 13.3.3, or a person responsible for financing the grantor's acquisition or development, that the building will be occupied by them or a person connected3 with them.

 • The person occupying the property will be doing so other than wholly or substantially wholly for eligible purposes, see paragraph 13.9.

-Then the option to tax will not have effect in respect
+Then the option to tax will not have effect

 To continue reading